Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_MAIL_RCPT_ALLOWFAILS.md

 }
 ~~~

-# AVAILABILITY
+# HISTORY

-This option was called CURLOPT_MAIL_RCPT_ALLLOWFAILS before 8.2.0
+This option was called CURLOPT_MAIL_RCPT_ALLLOWFAILS (with three instead of

-Added in 7.69.0.
+two letter L) before 8.2.0

+# %AVAILABILITY%

 # RETURN VALUE